Ty Cobb (song): Lyrics

 It was basically coming from the frame of mind of some sort of hardcore pissed-off idiot, and that's why we titled it that.
 We weren't writing the song about Ty Cobb at all—I didn't even know anything about him.
 I was just thinking of a character who was a combination of a lot of people I've met and didn't like.

 Release and reception

-Although "Ty Cobb" did not chart on the Billboard Hot 100, the Billboard Mainstream Rock Tracks chart, or the Billboard Modern Rock Tracks chart as the first three singles from Down on the Upside did, its B-side, "Rhinosaur", also from the album, did chart on the Mainstream Rock Tracks chart at number 19.
+Although "Ty Cobb" did not chart on the Billboard Hot 100, the Billboard Mainstream Rock chart, or the Billboard Modern Rock Tracks chart as the first three singles from Down on the Upside did, its B-side, "Rhinosaur", also from the album, did chart on the Mainstream Rock chart at No. 19.
 Outside the United States, the single was released commercially in Australia.
 It also contained a remix of "Rhinosaur" called "The Straw That Broke the Rhino's Back" which was created by Bill Rieflin.
 David Browne of Entertainment Weekly said, "With its frenetic mandolin, "Ty Cobb" ... is something like metal bluegrass."